 Website: Worthington Mayor’s Court

-First-offense DUI / OVI cases and misdemeanor criminal cases are heard in the Mayor’s Court when the alleged offenses occur within the city of Worthington, Ohio.
+First-offense DUI / OVI cases and misdemeanor criminal cases are heard in the Worthington Mayor’s Court when the alleges offenses occur within the city of Worthington, Ohio.
+This court does not have jurisdiction for felony offenses: only misdemeanors.
 The cases heard in this court include: